benfjohnson/developer-dot/avatax/get-started.md

 Moving forward, it's a good idea to periodically review the Admin Console to verify that you're heading in the right direction.
 <h4>What's Next?</h4>
 If you didn't already check out the <a href="/blog/2013/11/11/introduction-to-the-avalara-avatax-api">Introduction to the Avalara AvaTax API</a>, that's where you should go next.
+As you're designing your integration, you'll want to consider what kind of <a href="/avatax/use-cases">use cases</a> you need to accommodate.
 We also recommend that you take a look at the <a href="/avatax/api-reference/tax/v1">API Reference</a>, review our <a href="/avatax/certification">integration checklist</a>, and check out the <a href="https://community.avalara.com/avalara/category_sets/developers">Developer Community</a>.
-A larger set of sample requests are also available as a <a href="https://www.getpostman.com/collections/e362821310b01d7580e9">Postman collection</a>.

 <script src="https://google-code-prettify.googlecode.com/svn/loader/run_prettify.js"></script>